firestuff/stutterfuzz/README.md

 Stats: rounds=2400, mean_cycles_to_connect=68.08, ready_to_send=0.48
 ```

+Overloading the server may seem like a good thing from a stress testing
+perspective, but it is likely to cause TCP to coalesce packets in the receive
+buffer, defeating the purpose of packet boundary fuzzing.

 ## When will it stop?

 stutterfuzz never exits normally; the search space is too large to be